saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-23-Installing-Ubuntu-22.04-on-a-mirrored-RAID-1-and-encrypted-BTRFS-root-filesystem.md

 ---
 layout: post
-title: "Installing Ubuntu (22.04) on a mirrored (RAID-1) and encrypted BTRFS root filesystem"
+title: "Installing Ubuntu (22.04) on a mirrored (RAID-1) and encrypted btrfs root filesystem"
 tags: [filesystems,linux,shell_scripting,storage,sysadmin,ubuntu]
-last_modified_at: 2022-12-27 00:10:55
+last_modified_at: 2022-12-27 00:26:00
 ---

-Ubuntu (and derivatives) have been providing for some time a built-in way to setup last-generation systems (BTRFS, ZFS), however, the installer provides very limited (essentially, none) configuration.
+Ubuntu (and derivatives) have been providing for some time a built-in way to setup last-generation systems (btrfs, ZFS), however, the installer provides very limited (essentially, none) configuration.

-In this article I'll explain how to setup a mirrored and encrypted BTRFS root filesystem.
+In this article I'll explain how to setup a mirrored and encrypted btrfs root filesystem.

 Content: